ParthPanchal26/Kravix/README.md

-# Kravix
+# kravix

-### Kravix is blogging platform for sharing your articles with modern experience.
+### kravix is blogging platform for sharing your articles with modern experience.